 You may also notice your cat rubbing her body, especially her cheeks and head on everything from a corner of the wall, to you.
 This is one method of marking or scenting.

 These marks make your cat feel secure in her surroundings.
 In order to reduce anxiety in house cats with behavioral problems, veterinarians often recommend Feliway.

 Feliway Spray is a synthetic version of the cat cheek pheromone that you can spray around your house or on your clothes to make your cat feel more secure.

 Urine marking, or spraying, is another method of staking a claim, and is more extreme.
 Indoor cats may do this if threatened by another animal or situation, even if that animal is outside the house.

 Sometimes, animals will defecate to mark territory as well.
 In multi-cat households, there is sometimes one cat who does not bury the feces in the litter box.
 Instead, this "top cat" leaves the feces on top as if to state her superiority over the others.
 One of my cats, Teddie, has been known to do this on occasion, sometimes only partially covering it up.

-Spraying or defecating for territorial reasons is a distinctly different domestic cat behavior from inappropriate elimination, which we term litter box problems or house soiling problems.
+Spraying or defecating for territorial reasons is a distinctly different behavior from inappropriate elimination, which we term litter box problems or house soiling problems.
 If a cat is urinating or defecating outside the litter box, you have to make the determination as to whether it's territory related, or a true litter box problem.